 The best use of time and money is on getting better until you’re “fully baked” as a player – when you’re good enough that showcasing yourself will draw interest.
 The mostly-finished version of you is what we want to advertise when we ask a coach to make a special trip to watch you play.

 Watch the level of play – how fast are the players?
 How hard do they throw?
 How good is their defensive range?
 How physical are they?
 Go to games of different levels and observe the players.
+What does good infield defense look like?
 Are you at that level?